Durzn/ZenView/README.md

 # Release Notes
 For all notes please refer to the changelog.
 # Planned improvements
-- Add option to add or remove files/directories to settings via context menu
+- Add option to add or remove files/directories to settings via context menu in the zen view
 - Further features on request

 # Feature requests and bug reports